QuentinRa/blog.quentinra.dev/tools/vim/commands/replace.md

 Replacement

 * `s`: delete the character under the cursor, then switch to the insert mode
-* `cc`: delete the current line then switch to the insertion mode
+* `cc`: delete the current line, then switch to the insertion mode
 * `cw`: delete characters starting from the cursor position until the end of the word.
 Then, switch to insertion mode.